nemonik/hands-on-DevOps/docs/markdown.md

 --

-With an emphasis on a more reliable release pipeline, automation, and stronger collaboration across all stakeholders
+With an emphasis on a more stronger collaboration across all stakeholders and a reliable release pipeline including automation

 --